Welcome to Maple 3!

 Miss Houghton - Class Teacher

-Mrs Oldham, Miss Gregory, Mrs Sullivan - Teaching Assistants
+Mrs Oldham, Mrs Sullivan - Teaching Assistants

 Spring 1